-Medical Administrative Assistant
+Medical Administrative Assistant Diploma program

-Diploma program

 Ft.
-Lauderdale campus

-8 months - 720 hours - 47 credit units
+Lauderdale and Miami campuses 8 months - 720 hours - 47 credit units

 The objective of the Medical Administrative Assistant Program is to prepare students for entry-level positions as medical administrative assistants in a variety of health care settings.
 Students study various administrative procedures related to the medical office.
 Students will learn accounting functions essential to a medical environment, set up patient records and maintain all filing and record keeping, basics of coding with CPT and ICD-9 codes, preparation and processing insurance claims, dictation and transcription, correspondence and mail processing and computerized practice management.